 - Hit ENTER to display the accrued interest as shown below.

-Read More: How to Calculate Accrued Interest on a Bond in Excel (5 Methods)
+Read More: How to Make TDS Interest Calculator in Excel

 3. Counting Days Using DAYS360 Function